ThBreuer/ORB-Application/README.md

 - Dynamic memory allocation (`new`) is not supported

+- Floating numbers (`float`, `double`) can be used, but not be printed with the ORB-Monitor

 The Local Application  must be written in C++.

 - Create a class `Application`, which must be derived from the base class `ApplicationBase`